 Captain Gary is the owner of a 2017 Robalo R242 center console.
 Gary had done extensive research on the thehulltruth.com about the best protective ceramic coating for boats and he come across Glidecoat.
 He realized the tremendous value that Glidecoat could add to his 2017 Robalo, by increasing the gloss and shine, sealing the surface to protect its integrity, and making maintenance a breeze.
 The results were even better than he expected!

 - Gloss Meter Readings Before:

 The challenge for every boat in South Florida is what is the best way to protect your boat from the extreme conditions.
 Boats in South Florida are subject to constant sun exposure and salt water, which takes its toll on even newer boats.
 These factors make it very important for you to pick the right product to protect your investment, and Glidecoat is that product!

-Glidecoats Liquid Crystal ceramic coating fills in the pores of the surface, creating a hard bond, which seals and protects the surface.
-This allows our product to give a better than new shine to your boat while giving you far superior protection compared to a traditional wax.
+Glidecoats Professional Ceramic Coating fills in the pores of the surface, creating a hard bond, which seals and protects the surface.
+This allows our product to give a better than new shine to your boat while giving you far superior protection compared to traditional wax.

 Before beginning our preparation and application process, we always use a Gloss Meter to measure the shine and gloss of the surface.
 This allows us to show numerical evidence of how well the coating works, and also how the coating is holding up over time.
 The initial readings on Capt.
 Cary’s boat ranged from 36.9 to 62.3 across different areas of the hull and topside.
 This also shows how quickly the shine of the surface can deteriorate when it isn’t protected, even on a newer 2017 boat.